-LAND O’LAKES, Fla., May 4, 2014 – A record 312 runners representing 25 states enjoyed postcard-perfect weather and finished the fifth-annual Caliente Bare Dare 5K.
-The sixth-annual event will be held on Sunday, May 3, 2015 with registration now open HERE.
+LAND O’LAKES, Fla., May 3, 2015 – More than 300 runners representing 22 states, along with Canada and Ecuador, enjoyed postcard-perfect weather and finished the sixth-annual Caliente Bare Dare 5K.
+The seventh-annual event will be held on Sunday, May 1, 2016 with registration to open in late December.

 Though media coverage is prohibited on race day to ensure the privacy of runners, the 2014 race received substantial coverage in the week leading up to the event, including articles in the Tampa Tribune and Sarasota Herald-Tribune, an interview on WFLA News Radio 970, and a segment on ABC Action News in Tampa (below).
 The race also was listed by BuzzFeed among the “15 Themed Races You’d Actually Want to Do” and was ranked No.1 by BloodSweatandCheers among America’s “Six Best Naked Runs.”
 The Caliente Bare Dare 5K also was ranked among the “29 Most Incredible Themed Races of 2014″ by Greatist.com and listed prominently in the terrific new book The Runner’s Bucket List.

 The race is held just north of Tampa in Land O’Lakes at Caliente Resort, the most upscale clothing-optional resort in North America.
 The one-loop course takes runners from the Caliente clubhouse through the scenic, well-manicured, 125-acre resort and back.
 Refreshments and awards are poolside and most runners spend the day at Caliente, which can attract more than 1,000 visitors on sunny weekend afternoons.
 Entry fee includes access to Caliente for the day.